John Murray Anderson: Early life and education

 John Murray Anderson was born in 1886 in St. John's, Newfoundland, the son of Hon.
 John Anderson and his wife.
 His brother was Hugh Abercrombie Anderson.
 Anderson received his early education at Bishop Feild College in St. John's.
-He was sent to Europe for additional studies at Edinburgh Academy in Scotland.
+He was sent to Europe for additional studies at Edinburgh Academy in Scotland, where he studied to be a chartered accountant.
 He entered college at the University of Lausanne in Switzerland.
 Later, he also studied singing with Sir Charles Santley and art with Sir Herbert Beerbohm Tree in London.

 Career

 After completing studies in Europe, Anderson moved to New York City, where he became an antiques dealer.
 He sold collections he had accumulated in Newfoundland.
 This lasted a year; as Anderson said, he had "everything but customers" in his store.

 In New York, Anderson quickly became involved in theatre, first as a dance instructor.
 He later became a writer and producer.
 He made his Broadway debut in 1919 wearing three hats, as writer, director, and producer of The Greenwich Village Follies of 1919.
 He subsequently produced new editions of The Greenwich Village Follies in each of the five succeeding years.
 In 1929, he would direct Murray Anderson's Almanac (1929).

 In the 1920s and early 1930s, with Robert Milton, Anderson ran an acting school in Manhattan, teaching Bette Davis and Lucille Ball, among others.
 He and Davis remained good friends.
-When her 1952 Broadway-bound revue Two's Company ran into problems on the road, she hired Anderson to restage it.
-The following year, he would create a new version of his 1929 show with John Murray Anderson's Almanac (1953).